paulshorey/mm/apps/trade/src/be/dydx/constants/watch.md

-# New and Meme coins that might go to the moon

-## Buy these without stop loss and hope for the moon!
+## Maybe already bottomed - buy some ASAP

+-

+## Chart looks good - buy during election

 - BEAM - MONERO 2.0 ?

+- XAI - also looks like a moonshot - but it's a L3 on Arbitrium and does the same thing as SUPER

+## Look promisig but risky right now

 - ZERO - chart looks extremely good!

-- XAI - also looks like a moonshot - but it's a L3 on Arbitrium and does the same thing as SUPER

 - TREMP - can it live without BODEN? price since August looks like a condensed BTC since last summer